riceissa/issarice.com/wiki/profile.md

 ## Myers–Briggs Type Indicator

-I seem to consistently test out as INPT, though I'm only heavily biased in the "I" part of the personality type and the "NPT" part is more intermediate.
+I seem to consistently test out as INTP, though I'm only heavily biased in the "I" part of the personality type and the "NTP" part is more intermediate.
 (TODO: find actual test results.)

 The MBTI is often mocked as “unscientific”, but I think